CEI-lab/ece3400-2017/docs/tutorials/Eagle/Eagle_Tutorial.md

 ### Through hole
 Through hole parts typically have long leads meant to go into the holes of a breadboard or solderboard.
 These parts have a lot of variation in their footprints, so make sure the dimensions of the footprint of the part in your schematic match the dimensions listed on the part's datasheet.
 The advantage of through hole parts are that they are very common in the lab, can be used on PCBs, breadboards, and solderboards, and they are easier to solder.
 Their disadvantages are that they are typically very large compared to SMD parts.
 ### Different chip packages
 Sometimes a chip will be offered in several different packages.
 Make sure to choose a package for the chip that best suits your needs.
 Different packages for the same chip often have different pin mappings, so be aware of this.
 As with regular components, SMD chips are smaller but much more difficult to solder than DIP (Dual Inline Package) chips.
-DIP chips can also be removed an replaced if a DIP socket is used, while an SMD chip can be difficult to recover after its been soldered.
+DIP chips can also be removed and replaced if a DIP socket is used, while an SMD chip can be difficult to recover after its been soldered.
 ## Creating a Schematic
 To open a schematic in Eagle, simply click on new schematic under the files button on the control panel.
 This gives you a blank canvas on for you to place your components.
 It is best to place all of your components and arrange them before you start wiring, as wiring makes moving parts around difficult.

 ![](./images/Open_Schematic.png "Opening a new schematic")
 ### Placing Components
 To place a component, click on the add component button on the left side of the screen.
 This will bring up a window that lists all the available components.
 It is often fastest to use the search feature to look for the part you would like, then picking from the results.
 If you are having trouble looking up a part, add asterisks before and after the part name.
 These function as "wildcard" characters and will give you more results.
 If you are just designing a schematic, then the only thing you need to pay attention to is the part's symbol.
 If you intend to make a PCB of your design, then you also have to pay attention to the footprint and package options for each part, as this is how the part will be mounted to your PCB.
 Almost all parts in Eagle have a footprint, which is how the part will appear in the board layout phase.
 Some parts have the same name and symbols but different footprints, so you must pay attention to the footprint of a part when you are selecting it.
 It helps to have already researched all your parts and selected their packages beforehand.
 The Digikey and Adafruit libraries have footprints for most common electrical components and chips.
-Sometimes Eagle just doesn't have the part you are looking for, and you will have to download an Eagle library or add the part to manually to Eagle's list of parts.
+Sometimes Eagle just doesn't have the part you are looking for, and you will have to download an Eagle library or add the part to manually to Eagle's library.
+Sparkfun has a good tutorial for adding parts [here](https://www.sparkfun.com/tutorials/110).

 ![](./images/ATMega.png "Component list")
 ### Wiring
 Wiring is how you connect parts together in Eagle.
 This is done with the net tool.
 The simplest way to connect two parts is to simply draw a net between their leads.
-If you right click on the net and click show, the net and the leads of each part it is connected to will be highlighted.
-Be careful not to let nets overlap with the part's symbol, as this does not make a connection between parts.
+If you right click on the net and click show, the net, and the leads of each part it is connected to, will be highlighted.
+Be careful not to let nets overlap with the part's symbol, as this does not make a connection.

 ![](./images/Correct_Net.png "No overlap between part and net")
 ![](./images/Incorrect_Net.png "Overlap on left lead of resistor")